-For a variety of reasons, many people in same-sex relationships live in the closet.
+For a variety of reasons, many people in same-sex relationships hide or obscure their sexual identity (often called being or living “in the closet”).
 When one (or both) decides to come out to family and friends, it may cause the relationship to lose its balance.
 Coming out may mean that you have accepted your feelings of attraction to the same sex.
 It also means you are ready to disclose your sexuality to the significant people in your life.

 No two coming out experiences are the same.
 Coming out for some people can be relatively smooth and easy, while for others it can be difficult and emotionally taxing.
 Research shows that coming out can be important for the long-term mental health and happiness of gay, lesbian, bisexual and transgendered individuals.
 Often it can be a huge relief.